omercanga/2021OgrenmeListem/sql-db-2021/subat_2021_sql_db-ogrendiklerim.md

 DECIMAL(size, d)	An exact fixed point number where the total number of digits is set by the size parameters, and the total number of digits after the decimal point is set by the d parameter.
 For size, the maximum number is 65 and the default is 10, whilst for d, the maximum number is 30 and the default is 10.
 DEC(size, d)	Same as DECIMAL.

+# Day-18
+Data Type	Description
+DATE	A simple date in YYYY-MM–DD format, with a supported range from ‘1000-01-01’ to ‘9999-12-31’.

+# Day-19
+DATETIME(fsp)	A date time in YYYY-MM-DD hh:mm:ss format, with a supported range from ‘1000-01-01 00:00:00’ to ‘9999-12-31 23:59:59’.
+By adding DEFAULT and ON UPDATE to the column definition, it automatically sets to the current date/time.

+# Day-20
+TIMESTAMP(fsp)	A Unix Timestamp, which is a value relative to the number of seconds since the Unix epoch (‘1970-01-01 00:00:00’ UTC).
+This has a supported range from ‘1970-01-01 00:00:01’ UTC to ‘2038-01-09 03:14:07’ UTC.
+By adding DEFAULT CURRENT_TIMESTAMP and ON UPDATE CURRENT TIMESTAMP to the column definition, it automatically sets to current date/time.

+# Day-21
+TIME(fsp)	A time in hh:mm:ss format, with a supported range from ‘-838:59:59’ to ‘838:59:59’.
+YEAR	A year, with a supported range of ‘1901’ to ‘2155’.